falcosecurity/falco/integrations/puppet-module/sysdig-falco/README.md

 ##### `log_stderr`

-Send falco's logs to stderr.
-Note: this is not notifications, this is logs from the falco daemon itself.
+Send Falco's logs to stderr.
+Note: this is not notifications, this is logs from the Falco daemon itself.

 Default: `false`

 ##### `log_syslog`

-Send falco's logs to syslog.
-Note: this is not notifications, this is logs from the falco daemon itself.
+Send Falco's logs to syslog.
+Note: this is not notifications, this is logs from the Falco daemon itself.

 Default: `true`